xali77/News-website-Scraper/README.md

 # Simple-News-Scraper
 Simple script to scrape new articles

-Enter the number of websites then the websites,a set of articles from that website will be scraped you will get the following variables in the form of csv
+Enter the number of websites then the websites, A set of articles from that website will be automatically scraped you will get the following variables in the form of csv

--url
+-Url

 -Published date